riskframe/ai-rmm/framework/map-1.6.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 1.6
-## Map 1.6: System requirements (e.g., “the system shall respect the privacy of its users”) are elicited from and understood by relevant AI actors.
-Design decisions take socio-technical implications into account to address AI risks.
+> System requirements (e.g., “the system shall respect the privacy of its users”) are elicited from and understood by relevant AI actors.
+Design decisions take socio-technical implications into account to address AI risks. [@playbook]

 ### Map 1.6.1.
 Elicit System Requirements from Relevant AI Actors.